JeppeHauman/faceitlurker/README.md

 # Faceit Lurker

-A website to look up your own or enemies stats on faceit.
+A website to look up your own or opponents stats on faceit.